sztrzask/maklipsa.github.io/_posts/2016-12-05-How-to-calculate-17-billion-similarities.md

 ## Assessing total time

-To get a more real scale how long will it take I've decided to do a test run on a small subset of recipes.
+To get a more real assessment how long will it take I've decided to do a test run on a small subset of recipes.
 Recipes are selected by selecting websites they are from, so my subset ended up being an unround 2199 recipes.
-Then I've made 3 test runs ([I've learned the hard way that one test run doesn't mean anything](http://indexoutofrange.com/LocalOptimizationsDontAddUp/)) and in average it took **1530 seconds**.
+Then I've made 3 test runs ([I've learned the hard way that one test run doesn't mean anything](http://indexoutofrange.com/LocalOptimizationsDontAddUp/)) and in average of **1530 seconds**.

 Now how to go from time of the subset to the time needed for all recipes?
-I have to know I can't use just this time to assess the total execution time because it consists of two parts:
+I can't use it to assess the total execution time because it consists of two parts:

 - calculating ingredient vector for all recipes.
 - finding similar recipes for only 2199 one of them.
 The similarity is found by calculating one vector by all the others.
 So in this case I've done

 ```
 182184*2199 = 400 622 616 vector multiplications
 ```

-The first part is constant regardless how many similarities I will have to calculate.
+The first part is constant regardless how many similarities I will have to calculate.<br/>
 The second part is directly proportional to the number of recipes for which I will calculate similarities.

-The last part missing for assessing the time of calculation for all recipes is the proportion of those two operations.
+The last missing piece for assessing the time of calculation for all recipes is the proportion of those two operations.
 So let's fire up the profiler ([dotTrace](https://www.jetbrains.com/profiler/) by choice) in sampling mode:
 ![](/data/2016-12-05-How-to-calculate-17-billion-similarities/Profiler01.png)

 Well, bummer to put it lightly.
-Almost all time went into calculating the dot product (named here Cos).
-From this I know that I can calculate the total time as a linear function without making to big of an error:
+Almost all time went into calculating the dot product (named here Similarity).
+From this I know that I can calculate the total time as a linear function from number of recipes without making to big of an error:

 ```
 (1530 / 2199) * 182184 ~ 34 hours